Elephant Rock Trail Run

-Welcome to Utah’s newest 50k and trail races!!!
+Welcome to Utah’s gnarly 50k and the original Elephant Rock Trail Races!!!

 We have a very strict cut off time of 12 hours imposed upon us by the park for the 50k.
 This is one of the main reasons this race is extremely difficult for first time 50kers.
 We highly encourage those undertaking this challenge to have already run at least a 26.8-miler trail before attempting this course.
 Everyone else will have 8 hours to complete all three distances (7-miler, 13.8-miler and the 26.8-miler).
 If anyone does not finish within the cutoff times, they will receive a finishers award but will not have an official time recorded.